RechercheTech/mss-doc/docs/source/03-Monitoring and Broadcasting.rst

 How to create Epoptes Launcher ?
 -------
-Right click on desktop , then select "create launcher"
+Right click on desktop , then select "Create launcher..."

-In Create Launcher Window type "epoptes" in Name and Command then press OK -
+In Create Launcher Window type "Epoptes" in Name and "ltsp-remoteapps epoptes" in Command then press OK -

 .. figure:: images/epoptes-launcher.png
    :alt: Monitoring and Broadcasting - Epoptes Launcher